hwray/PaintStageVR/README.md

 ## Disclaimers, Known Issues, & Limitations

 * The game server is extremely minimal.
-    * The server essentially functions as a bare-bones peer-to-peer message passer.
-Clients send their updated local data to the server after each animation frame (or in the case of paint objects, after a paint stroke is finished).
-The server broadcasts that data directly to all other players to update their local game states.
+    * The server functions as a minimal peer-to-peer message passer.
+Clients send their updated local data to the server after each animation frame, and the server broadcasts that data directly to all other players.
     * The server does not run its own update loop, does not perform any prediction or interpolation of client states, and does not maintain a secure and authoritative copy of the game state (or any game state at all).
     * There is no support for multiple game rooms / lobbies, and no way to adjust the "tick rate" at which the game server sends data.
     * All game state exists on the client side, making it trivial for users to edit their own game data or the data of other players.